lincon07/patrol-manager/README.md

 - **Track & Fill Patrol Logs**: Log start dates, end dates, and durations for both main patrols and subdivisions.
 - **Pause and Resume**: Manage patrol timing effortlessly with the ability to pause and resume.
-- **Activity Reminders**: Never forget to track your patrol time with helpful reminders.
+- **Activity Reminders**: Never forget to end your patrol time with helpful reminders.
 - **Authentication**: Automatic detection ensures you're in the community for instant approval.
 - **Offline Support**: Patrol offline, and retrieve your generated URL when back online.
 - **Manage Logs**: View, delete, and regenerate patrol logs as needed.
 - **Auto-Updates**: Automatically update the app, departments, and servers with one-time installs.

+---

+## Disclaimers

+- **Responsibility**: While Patrol manager has been tested to a degree, there could still be issues and it is ultimately your **responsibility** to FactCheck the generated URL
+- **Limitations**: There are certain limitations that I as the developer could not go around, these are more commonly found in PD & HP due to their looping.
+- **Dormant Features**: There are certain Features such as Google TTS, Speech Recognition that are dormant as they aren't polished.

 ---